Trust1Team/keycloak-ocra-authenticator/README.md

   * `$ cp templates/ocra-validation-error.ftl _KEYCLOAK_HOME_/themes/base/login/`
   * `$ cp templates/ocra-validation-mobile-number.ftl _KEYCLOAK_HOME_/themes/base/login/`

+If you want to retrieve the files from a repo, you can install wget (yum install wget).

 Configure your REALM to use the OCRA Authentication.
 First create a new REALM (or select a previously created REALM).